Searching for Gamma Ray Bursts associated with CHIME Fast Radio bursts

-where $d_L(z)$ is the luminosity distance, $S_{\rm obs}$ is the observed fluence, and $k(z)$ is the $k$-correction factor that converts the observed bandpass to a fixed rest-frame energy range (typically 1–10,000 keV) based on the best-fit spectral model.
-The likelihood is constructed as
+where $d_L(z)$ is the luminosity distance, $S_{\rm obs}$ is the observed fluence, and $k(z)$ converts the measured observer-frame bandpass to the rest-frame 1--10,000 keV band.
+The $k$-correction is calculated from the spectral model used for the fluence measurement.

 For Band spectra, we use the reported photon indices and $E_{\rm p}$.
 For cutoff power-law (CPL) spectra, we use $N(E)\propto E^{\alpha_{\rm cpl}}\exp(-E/E_{\rm cut})$, with $E_{\rm p}=(2+\alpha_{\rm cpl})E_{\rm cut}$.
 For bursts without measured redshifts, we first use the \textit{Fermi}/GBM spectral catalog when a matched GBM trigger is available.
 We adopt the Band fit whenever it is reported, and otherwise the CPL fit, since both models provide a measured $E_{\rm p}$ \citep{FermiGBMCatalog}.
 If no usable GBM spectrum is available, we search the \textit{Swift}/BAT and GCN records.
 For BAT bursts with only a simple power-law (PL), $E_{\rm p}$ is not directly measured because of the narrow BAT bandpass.
 In these cases, we estimate $E_{\rm p}$ from the empirical relation of \citet{Sakamoto2009},

 We use these estimates only when the photon index falls within the calibrated range.
 These PL-based values are empirical estimates of $E_{\rm p}$, not direct measurements.